What is a General Plan?

 Stakeholder Interviews – Interviews of groups and organizations that represent various local and regional issues that affect Lake Forest will be conducted to ensure that a broad range of perspectives are included early in the General Plan update process.
 Feedback collected during this stage will be subject to additional input from the broader community.

-Open House – This community workshop will present the key issues that the General Plan Update addresses, the City’s primary goals and policies related to each General Plan element, and the draft land use map.
+Open House – This community workshop will present the key issues that the General Plan Update addresses, the City’s primary goals and policies related to each General Plan element, and the benchmark land use map.

 Public Review Draft General Plan – The Public Review Draft General Plan and Environmental Impact Report will be made available to the public for review and feedback before the plan is finalized. will be presented to the entire community in order to receive feedback and input.